apollographql/apollo-kotlin/ROADMAP.md

 ## [Cache improvements](https://github.com/apollographql/apollo-kotlin/issues/2331)

 The declarative cache makes working with the cache and defining unique object ids easier.
 We also want to include helpers to handle with common cases like pagination, garbage collection and eviction.
 Follow [#2331](https://github.com/apollographql/apollo-kotlin/issues/2331) for a high level overview.
-The current focus is on cache control and expiration.
-You can read more in [the cache control design document](https://github.com/apollographql/apollo-kotlin/pull/4009).
+Cache control is now available ([doc](https://apollographql.github.io/apollo-kotlin-normalized-cache-incubating/cache-control.html)) 🎉.
+The current focus is now on implementing [garbage collection](https://github.com/apollographql/apollo-kotlin/issues/3805).
+Cache control is available to try now but may be slower than the current cache due to the extra metadata stored.
+We're planning to improve this after garbage collection is feature complete.

 ## [Testing utilities](https://github.com/apollographql/apollo-kotlin/issues/6076)